jstubbins98-netize/Rewind-Proxy/README.md

 ### Running at Boot (optional)

-To start Rewind-Proxy automatically when the Pi powers on, create a systemd service:
+To start Rewind-Proxy automatically when the Pi powers on, create a systemd service.

+**Normal mode** (home page enabled):

 ```bash
 sudo nano /etc/systemd/system/rewind-proxy.service